 With enticing tales of adventure coming from generations of travellers, it can be hard to know how to plan a backpacking trip in Southeast Asia.
 It’s not as straight forward as arriving in other continents in the world.
 Having some travel tips with do you a world of good.

 Never fear!
-This Southeast Asia travel guide details ALL the low-down with everything you need to know to embark on your epic journey.
-From the OG Banana Pancake Trail itinerary to my favourite cheap eats, this guide has it all.
+This Southeast Asia travel guide (which has been updated for this year) details everything you need to know to embark on your epic journey.
+From the OG Banana Pancake Trail itinerary to off-the-beaten path gems and my favourite cheap eats, this guide has it all.

 Spoiler alert: banh mi is the best street food!